Are you planning on visiting the New River Gorge in West Virginia? Check out my favorite hiking trails!

 Once you’ve entered the thicket– you’re almost to the overlook.

-The path will clear suddenly, and you’ll walk out onto a rocky shelf with a breathtaking view of the historical New River Gorge Bridge.
+The path will clear suddenly, and you’ll walk out onto a rocky shelf with a breathtaking view of the historic New River Gorge Bridge.

 Once we reached the overlook, we rested, ate a snack, and smiled happily as we looked out at the gorge.